cypnk/Bare/README.md

 A static homepage can be shown instead of the lastest posts by creating a *posts/home.md* page.
 Bare will show this similar to an about page.

-Bare understands a few HTML tags, which can be extended, and a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/).

 Posts are cached in a SQLite database created dynamically, which enables fast browsing and searching for posts by tags, title, or post body.
 The *cache.db* can be deleted at any time and Bare will rebuild it on the first visit to your blog.

 An extensive hook system allows customizing posts, indexes, and other template elements.
 Hooks also enable completely overriding the default behavior of most rendering functions and some core functions via [plugins](https://github.com/cypnk/Bare-Plugins).